Skip to main content

 View activities performed by agents

 When an agent performs or suggests values for an activity, the details are recorded in the AI conversation case and displayed in the AI conversation widget.
-Users with rights to perform the activity can then approve the suggestions or make changes before submitting the task.
+If the agent was granted Suggest rights, users with rights to perform the activity can open the activity form and either approve the suggestions or make changes before submitting the task.

-Optional activities that have been suggested by an AI agent are included in the Optional tasks on current case including suggeested dataset.
-You can use this default dataset or another dataset that is based on it to display suggested tasks in a grid, template, or tile widget.
+Optional activities that have been suggested by an AI agent are included in the Optional tasks on current case including suggested dataset.
+You can use this default dataset (or another dataset that is based on it) to display suggested tasks in a grid, template, or tile widget.
 For more information about displaying data from a dataset, see Use datasets in your application.